blakeanderson/sublimetext-markdown-preview/README.md

-Sublime Text 2 MarkDown preview
+Sublime Text 2 MarkDown preview - Tumblr Fork
 =====

-A simple ST2 plugin to help you preview your markdown files.
+A simple ST2 plugin to help you preview your markdown files, and send them to Tumblr.

-Just preview the current md file in your web browser.

 **Installation :**

- - you should use [sublime package manager][3]
- - use `cmd+shift+P` then `Package Control: Install Package`
- - look for `MarkdownPreview` and install it.
+ - Clone the repository
+ - Copy the plugin folder to the Sublime Text packages directory

 **Usage :**

+ - use `cmd+shift+P` then `MarkdownPreview: publish current file to Tumblr` to send the current file to Tumblr and mark it as published
- - use `cmd+shift+P` then `MarkdownPreview` to launch a preview
+ - use `cmd+shift+P` then `MarkdownPreview: send current file to Tumblr as a draft` to launch send the current file to Tumblr as a draft
- - or bind some key in your user key binding

 **Uses :**

  - [python-markdown][0] for markdown parsing
  - [clownfart markown.css][1] for markdown styling

-The code is available at github [https://github.com/revolunet/sublimetext-markdown-preview][2]
+The tumblr fork code is available at github [https://github.com/blakeanderson/sublimetext-markdown-preview][2]

 Licence MIT : [http://revolunet.mit-license.org][4]